owensgl/intro-genomics/syllabus.md

 ### Instructional Methods

 Class is divided into lectures on Tuesday and labs on Wednesday.
 The lecture will cover fundamental and technical aspects of genomic methods and analyses.
-Before each lecture students will be required to read a primary literature article on the topic and submit answers to questions on Brightspace.
 The lab will involve demonstrations by the instructor, code along sections and independent or group work.
 While students are working on exercises the instructor will actively engage with students to help them understand material they find confusing, explain misunderstandings and help identify mistakes that